Astragalus is an herb. The root is used to make medicine.

 Astragalus is sometimes applied to the skin to increase blood flow to the area and to speed wound healing.

 There are several different species of astragalus.
-Some species contain a toxin called swainsonine and have been linked to livestock poisonings.
+Some species contain a nerve toxin and have been linked to livestock poisonings.
 Some of these species include Astragalus lentiginosus, Astragalus mollissimus, and others.
 However, these species of astragalus are usually not found in dietary supplements used by humans.
 Most astragalus supplements contain Astragalus membranaceus.

 The effectiveness ratings for Astragalus are as follows:

 More evidence is needed to rate astragalus for these uses.

 Astragalus seems to stimulate and increase the immune system and reduce inflammation.

-Pregnancy and breast-feeding: Not enough is known about the safety of astragalus in humans during pregnancy and breast-feeding.
+Pregnancy and breast-feeding: There isn't enough reliable information to know if astragalus is safe to use when pregnant or breast-feeding.
 However, some research in animals suggests that astragalus can be toxic to the mother and fetus.
 Stay on the safe side and avoid use.

 "Auto-immune diseases" such as multiple sclerosis (MS), lupus (systemic lupus erythematosus, SLE), rheumatoid arthritis (RA), or other immune system conditions: Astragalus might make the immune system more active.
 This could worsen the symptoms of auto-immune diseases.
 Avoid using astragalus if you have any of these conditions.